higlass/hgflask/README.md

 ## hgflask.client

 The `client` subpackage contains wrappers for HiGlass viewconfig management.
-Examples:
+Typicall used with the [higlass-jupyter](https://github.com/reservoirgenomics/jupyter-higlass) widget.
 ```
 hgc = hfc.HiGlassConfig()